The 7 Best Foods to Start Solids with your Baby

 One of the key pillars in the process of introducing solids is not in the order of meals, but in the variety and exposure to new foods.
 Children develop eating habits at 2 years of age.
 Which means, your window of opportunity starts now.
 You have these first 2 years to expose your baby to new foods.
 Instead of worrying about whether to feed papaya or zucchini first, the important thing is to introduce a wide variety of nutrient-rich foods throughout these 2 years.
 Remember to start introducing one food at a time and try to give it for 3 days in a row.
 That way you will be able to observe any allergic reaction and see how he tolerates this new food.
 Don't be in a hurry if your baby gets only 1-2 teaspoons initially, this will gradually change as your baby grows.
 Let's begin the adventure of new flavors and textures and above all: Trust your baby!

-Lentils- Excellent source of iron.
+- Lentils- Excellent source of iron.
 A protein and carbohydrate of non-animal origin.
 The meat can be difficult to introduce because of its "chewy" texture.
-Easy to blend too.
+Lentils are easy to blend too.